Content warning: suicide

 4W also spoke to Amanda Tabarelli about other harassment cases at Brazilian universities, including a student who wishes to remain anonymous and was harassed by a member of the same collective as Malu, Filomena, in 2015.

-Another student, 22 year old Alana Oliveira, a radical feminist, allegedly took several mediations after several months of abuse and died.
+Another student, 22 year old Alana Oliveira, a radical feminist, allegedly took several medications after enduring months of abuse and died.
 Speaking to 4W, Amanda said that one of her friends, Helena Kozlakowski, wrote an account of the events about Alana.
 In it, her friend said that Alana was a UniRio Social Sciences student and an active member of PSOL, a leftist party and used to attend their events as a student representative from her University.

-Alana used to post her reflections on radical feminism to her social media accounts, but then people “started to talk about her appearance” and called her ugly, stupid, a whore and transphobic,’ explained Tabarelli.
+Alana used to post her reflections on radical feminism to her social media accounts, but then people “started to talk about her appearance” and called her ugly, stupid, a whore and transphobic, explained Tabarelli.
 According to Helena’s account of the events, one social media user wrote to Alana that "radfems are not even humans," while another said “that’s what you get when you are not a NORMAL woman and wrong for being born ‘cis.’”
 Allegedly, a man also wrote that she had “a lot of pussy but no brain.”
 Helena also claims that one of the messages Alana received said “I saw on Twitter that you have depression, I hope you kill yourself soon.”

 According to Helena's account, in the course of a year, Alana was expelled from PSOL, left the academic center after students demanded her expulsion and lost most of her friends.
 A video call regarding her expulsion from the academic center is supposed to have been the last straw.
-Alana's friend Helena recounted that she helped her to prepare to defend herself on the call, but Alana’s voice was drowned with name-calling, insults, interruptions and barely no time to speak.
+Alana's friend Helena recounted that she helped her to prepare to defend herself on the call, but Alana’s voice was drowned with name-calling, insults, interruptions and barely any time to speak.
 Unable to overcome the harassment currently reserved for women who question gender ideology and difficulties she faced in other areas, she took several pills.
 It has emerged that she also asked for help from her partner, but was embarrassed to reach out to friends.
 She died on June 14, 2022.

 “I had to go to your funeral,” Ms Kozlakowski wrote.
 “I had to say goodbye.
 I had to cry under her coffin and say my last words… And there were some members of that academic center, who contributed to this lynching.
 How dare you?
 Unfortunately the Twitter people got what they wanted, they managed to bury her.”